NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Component Library

-As a developer you will likely want to use the components provided by the GDC Portal.
-The GDC Portal provides a number of components that make it easy to develop applications for the GDC Portal.
+The Data GDC Portal provides a number of components that make it easy to develop applications for the GDC Portal.
 These components are located in the `@gff/portal-proto` package.
-In several components, the GDC Portal uses the [Mantine](https://mantine.dev/) component library but base components and encapsulates calls to the GDC API so that you do not have to.
+In several components, the GDC Data Portal uses the [Mantine](https://mantine.dev/) component library but base components and encapsulates calls to the GDC API so that developers do not have to.

 ### Buttons

-The GDC Portal provides a number of buttons that can be used for various purposes.
+The GDC Data Portal provides a number of buttons that can be used for various purposes.
 These buttons are located in the `@gff/portal-proto` package.
 The buttons are:

-* `DownloadButton` - a button that can be used to download data from the GDC API.
+* `DownloadButton` - A button that can be used to download data from the GDC API.
-* `SaveCohortButton` - a button that can be used to save a cohort.
+* `SaveCohortButton` - aA button that can be used to save a cohort.

 The `DownloadButton` component is used in the repository application to download data from the GDC API.
 The `DownloadButton` component takes a number of arguments: